 Where a player is sent off following foul play drawn to the Referee's attention upon the intervention of an Assistant Referee, that official shall also comply with the obligations imposed upon the Referee.

 Whether the Referee is a member of a Referee Society or not, in all circumstances Club Secretaries must report to their Constituent Bodies within 48 hours after the match the name, address and contact telephone and fax numbers of any player who has been ordered off the playing enclosure, including players under the age of 17 years.
-The details of the players under 17 years should be sent to the CBSYDS.
-(Roger Edmondson)
+The details of the players under 17 years should be sent to Roger Edmondson.

 If a player is being reported for Misconduct in the Playing Enclosure, then the same procedure set out above shall be followed.